|

 There is evidence many of these springs have been used for thousands of years to treat rheumatism, arthritis, kidney and gallstones, neurological, gynaecological and dermatologic ailments, bronchitis and sciatica.

-Lesvos has numerous beaches of all shapes and sizes, some with holiday watersports such as jet-skis and windsurfing, other deserted even during the summer months.
+Lesvos has numerous beaches of all shapes and sizes, some with holiday watersports such as jet-skis and windsurfing, others deserted even during the summer months.

 Arguably the best beach on Lesvos is Skala Erresos, a portion of which allows nude bathing.

-If you get sick of the beaches on Lesvos, steer inland to find plenty of traditional mountain villages where authentic Greek life is barely touched by tourism or the modern world.
+If you get sick of the beaches on Lesvos during your holiday, travel inland to find plenty of traditional mountain villages where authentic Greek life is barely touched by tourism or the modern world.

 Most people have sheep and goats, many using their milk and traditional techniques to make different cheeses.